 kable(booktabs = TRUE,

-caption = "Glimpse of aggregated Texas metropolitan CRC cases, by race and year")
+caption = "Glimpse of aggregated Texas metropolitan CRC cases, by race and year")| Year | Race | Count | Population |

-1999 | Black or African American | 471 | 270430 |
+| 1999 | Black or African American | 471 | 270430 |

-2000 | Black or African American | 455 | 283280 |
+| 2000 | Black or African American | 455 | 283280 |

-2001 | Black or African American | 505 | 298287 |
+| 2001 | Black or African American | 505 | 298287 |

-2002 | Black or African American | 539 | 313133 |
+| 2002 | Black or African American | 539 | 313133 |

-2003 | Black or African American | 546 | 329481 |
+| 2003 | Black or African American | 546 | 329481 |

-2004 | Black or African American | 602 | 346886 |
+| 2004 | Black or African American | 602 | 346886 |

 The base surveil model is specified as follows.
-The Poisson model is used as the likelihood: the probability of observing a given number of cases, yt, conditional on a given level of risk, eϕt, and known population at risk, pt, is: yt ∼ Pois(pt ⋅ eϕt) where t indexes the time period.
+The Poisson model is used as the likelihood: the probability of observing a given number of cases, \(y_t\), conditional on a given level of risk, \(e^{\phi_t}\), and known population at risk, \(p_t\), is: \[y_t \sim \text{Pois}(p_t \cdot e^{\phi_t})\] where \(t\) indexes the time period.

-Next, we need a model for the log-rates, ϕt.
+Next, we need a model for the log-rates, \({\phi_t}\).
 The first-difference prior states that our expectation for the log-rate at any time is its previous value, and we assign a normal probability distribution to deviations from the previous value (Clayton 1996).
-This is also known as the random-walk prior: ϕt ∼ Gau(ϕt − 1, τ2) This places higher probability on a smooth trend through time, specifically implying that underlying disease risk tends to have less variation than crude incidence.
+This is also known as the random-walk prior: \[\phi_t \sim \text{Gau}(\phi_{t-1}, \tau^2)\] This places higher probability on a smooth trend through time, specifically implying that underlying disease risk tends to have less variation than crude incidence.

-The log-risk for time t = 1 has no previous value to anchor its expectation; thus, we assign a prior probability distribution directly to ϕ1.
+The log-risk for time \(t=1\) has no previous value to anchor its expectation; thus, we assign a prior probability distribution directly to \(\phi_1\).
 For this prior, surveil uses a normal distribution.
-The scale parameter, τ, also requires a prior distribution, and again surveil uses a normal model which is diffuse relative to the log incidence rates.
+The scale parameter, \(\tau\), also requires a prior distribution, and again surveil uses a normal model which is diffuse relative to the log incidence rates.

-In addition to the Poisson model, the binomial model is also available: yt ∼ Binom(pt ⋅ g−1(ϕt)) where g is the logit function and $g^{-1}(x) = \frac{exp(x)}{1 + exp(x)}$ (the inverse-logit function).
+In addition to the Poisson model, the binomial model is also available: \[y_t \sim \text{Binom}(p_t \cdot g^{-1}(\phi_t))\] where \(g\) is the logit function and \(g^{-1}(x) = \frac{exp(x)}{1 + exp(x)}\) (the inverse-logit function).
 If the binomial model is used the rest of the model remains the same as stated above.
 The Poisson model is typically preferred for rare events (such as rates below .01), otherwise the binomial model is usually more appropriate.
 The remainder of this vignette will proceed using the Poisson model only.

 The time series model is fit by passing surveillance data to the

-function.
-Here, Year
+stan_rw function.
+Here, Year and

-indicate the appropriate time and grouping columns in
+Race indicate the appropriate time and grouping columns in

-the msa2
+the msa2 data frame.

 fit <- stan_rw(msa2, time = Year, group = Race, iter = 1e3)